ericdequ/Sports/data/blog/Football/RB/conditioning_building_stamina_for_four_quarters.md

 # Conditioning: Building Stamina for Four Quarters

 One of the most critical components for a successful running back in football is the ability to maintain performance throughout the entire game.
 This requires exceptional stamina and endurance.
-In this article, we'll explore conditioning programs designed specifically for running backs, blending player knowledge with coaching wisdom to help you go the distance.
+In this article, well explore conditioning programs designed specifically for running backs, blending player knowledge with coaching wisdom to help you go the distance.

 ## Why Stamina Matters for Running Backs